 In February, 2003, a second annual conference was held in Fort Lauderdale, Florida, organized by board president, Donna Boris.
 The Board of Directors also had in-person Board meetings in Austin, Texas in June, 2003, and Tennessee in October, 2004

 In 2004, the organization’s tag-line was changed from “Creating a Legal System that Works for Everyone” to “Supporting Legal Innovation and Transformation” in order to better communicate what it is that we do.

 In 2005, we went to Black Mountain, North Carolina for “summer peacemaking camp” to explore “The Role of Peacemakers in Healing Polarization.”

-In March, 2009, we reconstituted the board.
+In March, 2009, a long-term board was seated.
 Kevin Ginsberg, a founding board member who has served from the beginning, remains on the board.
-Dolly Garlo and J. Kim Wright, members of the first board have returned as board members.
+[Kevin is the only one to have been on the board since the beginning, without a break.]
+Dolly Garlo and J. Kim Wright, members of the first board returned as board members.
 Kate Carter served as President from 2009-2013 and continues as a board member.
-In 2011, when the International Alliance of Holistic Lawyers folded, leaders Laura Parrett Davenport and Gretchen Duhaime joined the board.
-Dolly Garlo is currently the President of the Board.
+Dolly Garlo took the reins after Kate and is currently the President of the Board.